infracamp/kickstart-flavor-datalytics/README.md

 ## Remote debugging

 In development mode a ssh port is opened on Port `4100`.
+This port should be blocked in your firewall for incoming traffic from outside networks.

 ### PyCharm Debugging / Source control

-You need **PyCharm Professional** to enable Source control via ssh.
+You need **PyCharm Professional** to enable interpreter over ssh.

 Go to **File** > **Settings**: